haddocking/haddocking.github.io/education/NMRMolmod/index.md

 <a class="prompt prompt-info">Inspect the result page</a>
 <a class="prompt prompt-question">Q6: How many clusters are generated?</a>
 <a class="prompt prompt-question">Q7: Which is the metric used to sort the clusters?</a>
 <a class="prompt prompt-question">Q8: Look at the cluster names (cluster1, cluster2,...).
-Can you figure out on which basis is the cluster numnber assigned (i.e. which which displayed metric (various energies, size, ...) does it correlate?</a>
+Can you figure out on which basis is the cluster number assigned (i.e. which displayed metric (various energies, size, ...) does it correlate?</a>

 **Note:** The bottom of the page gives you some graphical representations of the results, showing the distribution of the solutions for various measures (HADDOCK score, van der Waals energy, ...) as a function of the Fraction of Common Contact and RMSD from the best generated model (the best scoring model).
 The graphs are interactive and you can turn on and off specific clusters, but also zoom in on specific areas of the plot.